 Long-term treatment is aimed at the cause of the hypoglycemia, but alternative therapies may also be useful in regulating blood sugar in the short term.
 Nutritional support should be part of treatment.
-Keep all of your physicians informed regarding all complementary and alternative treatments.
+Inform your physicians about all complementary and alternative treatments.
 Some of these treatments can interfere with conventional medical therapies.
-Work with a provider who is knowledgeable in complementary medicine to find the right mix of treatments for you.
+Work with a doctor who is knowledgeable in complementary medicine to find the right mix of treatments for you.

 Nutrition and Supplements

 Following these nutritional tips may help reduce symptoms:

 - Eliminate suspected food allergens, such as dairy (milk, cheese, and ice cream), wheat (gluten), soy, corn, preservatives, and chemical food additives.
 Your doctor may want to test you for food allergies.

 - Eat foods high in B-vitamins and iron, such as whole grains (if no allergy), fresh vegetables, and sea vegetables.